gph/ladder/README.md

-# Path of Exile Playstation SSF Hardcore Heist Ladder
+# Path of Exile Console Ladder